-“You’re easily looking at more than a square foot to support every dollar in e-commerce sales. says AOG General Manager Blake Bennett.
+“You’re easily looking at more than a square foot to support every dollar in e-commerce sales. says AOG Business Director Blake Bennett.
 “That’s a lot of construction, and a lot of it is happening in Kansas City.
 It’s a great opportunity for our firm to make a difference.”

 Engineering the Right Economics.

 It’s no secret that Kansas City is quickly becoming a major logistics hub, with Amazon, Walmart, CVS, and other large retailers building and moving into new facilities in the heart of America.
 Bennett says developers move fast so they don’t miss the best opportunities.

 “There’s no time to waste.
 Developers are lining up manufacturing, warehouse, and distribution center construction projects as quickly as possible and the Kansas City market is a hot spot thanks to our central location and supporting infrastructure.
 KC is in the spotlight and that won’t change anytime soon.”

 Bennett is hard at work plugging into the conversations and planning that’s shaping the flow of e-commerce construction.
 He’s gauging feedback from key players to sharpen Alpha-Omega Geotech’s ability to make an impact.
 Bennett does all he can to take as much geotech risk out of the equation upfront and tie more costs to square footage.